brendacs/colludia-gatsby/src/content/posts/review/2020-04-15-welcome-aboard-tacoma.markdown

 ## Meet the Crew

-As I collected data from the different bays of the ship, I got to know the fictional six-person crew—their names, their loves, and their lives as they worked alongside each other.
+As I collected data from the different bays of the ship, I got to know the fictional six-person crew — their names, their loves, and their lives as they worked alongside each other.
 I entered their rooms and listened to uncorrupted audio files of guitar practice sessions, or read text messages on their desktops that essentially said “I miss you lots”.
 With the coronavirus quarantine and social isolation happening, these kinds of texts hit harder now than ever.
 It’s easy to understand what kind of emotions are running through the sender and recipient’s hearts as they communicated throughout the lightyears.
 These are the things most people don’t see: the vulnerable, intense moments of life that happen behind closed doors.

 ![What people don't see.][image1]